ashleefv/KidneyImmuneLBM/README.md

 * The normalized training and validation data is also provided in MIDAS-formatted CSV files.

 ## STRIKEGOLDD Scripts
 * STRIKE_GOLDD.m and options.m These files are provided as part of the STRIKE-GOLDD package.
-These two scripts are obtained from [STRIKE-GOLDD GitHub Repo] (https://github.com/afvillaverde/strike-goldd).
+These two scripts are obtained from [STRIKE-GOLDD GitHub Repo](https://github.com/afvillaverde/strike-goldd).
 These files are used to run the structure identifiability and observability analysis.
 * z_network_full_k.m, z_network_full_n.m, z_network_full_W.m, and z_network_full_tau.m These files are used to initialize the network model to perform identifiability analysis for unknown parameters k, n, tau, and W. The structure of these scripts is based on STRIKE-GOLDD package requirements.
 * Additional information on STRIKE-GOLDD package can be found [here](https://github.com/afvillaverde/strike-goldd)